Tom Arnold Ready For Donald Trump To Resign, Tells Him ‘Tweet The F-ing Pee Pee Tape’ And Get This Over With

 “Just tweet the F-ing Pee Pee Tape & get this over with [Donald Trump],” Arnold wrote.

 Interestingly, Tom Arnold has been one of the very first people to talk about the rumors of an explicit video of Trump during his trip to Russia.
-Arnold brought it up back in December 2016, long before the release of the sordid Steeler Dossier that claimed Trump instructed prostitutes to urinate on a bed in Moscow that Barack and Michelle Obama had slept in.
+Arnold brought it up back in December, 2016, long before the release of the sordid Steele Dossier that claimed Trump instructed prostitutes to urinate on a bed in Moscow that Barack and Michelle Obama had slept in.

 At the time, Arnold hinted that he had seen (or even had possession) of tapes that would be devastating to Donald Trump.